 Interestingly, the Chartalist view of a tax driven currency can be found in the writings of Keynes (not to mention Adam Smith!), the Post Keynesians, and the Circulation theorists, yet it is almost always presented as an aside, with the implications remaining unexplored (see Wray, 1998, on Smith, Keynes, and Post Keynesians such as Minsky; for the Circulationists, see Graziani, 1988).

-In general equilibrium theory, economists increasingly make use of the notion of a tax basis for the currency (a fundamental chartalist position) because otherwise it is hard for them to work money into their theoretical system in a way that makes any sense; i.e. that can explain a motive for holding money rather than simply engaging in barter.
+In general equilibrium theory, economists now make use of the notion of a tax basis for the currency (a fundamental chartalist position) because otherwise it is hard for them to work money into their theory in a way that makes sense; i.e. that can explain a motive for holding money rather than simply engaging in barter.
 None of the commonly heard post-rationalizations of money can explain this point, but instead fall into an infinite regress, such as if A is willing to hold money because B is, why was B willing to hold money?
 Why was the first person who held money willing to do so?
 Once there is a satisfying answer to this question, a lot is learned about what drives a particular monetary system.

-Further, aspects of endogenous-money theory are increasingly finding their way into orthodox monetary economics.
+Further, aspects of endogenous-money theory are increasingly finding their way into neoclassical monetary economics.
 It does not seem out of the question that this will increasingly occur in the case of MMT as well, because close analysis of monetary operations and the endogeneity of money leads to these insights.

 So, yes, MMT can be regarded as fringe and relatively new in some respects, but it has emerged out of long theoretical traditions (e.g. chartalism, the principle of effective demand, functional finance) or well established monetary theory (e.g. money endogeneity) in response to the changed institutional realities of the post-Bretton Woods era, and I think there are already signs that the newer aspects are becoming less fringe, and it seems likely the trend will continue.